anqixxx/lora-pet-tracker/README.md

 Mobile App (`app/`)
 =========
-A Flutter-based mobile dashboard to view location, battery, and command the node remotely.
+A Flutter-based mobile application to view location, battery, and command the node remotely.
+It is accessible both on iOS and Android.

 <div align="center">
   <figure>